Montenegro Travel Guide 2026: Kotor, Budva, Durmitor & the Bay

 International music and dance competition welcoming folk ensembles, choral groups, orchestras, and brass bands from across the region to perform in Budva.

-Montenegro is one of Europe’s most compact and scenically varied countries — a thin strip running from the Adriatic coast into dramatic mountain interior.
 The Bay of Kotor is often called the southernmost fjord in Europe, though it is technically a river canyon flooded by the sea.
-Budva is the liveliest resort stretch.
-Durmitor is the mountain core, with glacier lakes, deep canyons, and serious hiking.
+Budva is the liveliest resort stretch, with sandy beaches and a lively nightlife scene in summer.
+Durmitor National Park is the mountain core — glacier lakes, Europe’s second-deepest canyon, and some of the best hiking in the western Balkans.
 Perast is arguably the most perfectly preserved Baroque town on the Adriatic.

 The country is small enough to drive end-to-end in a few hours, which makes it unusually good for combining coast and mountain in a single trip.
+Most visitors spend three to seven days, though Montenegro rewards a longer stay if you want to explore beyond the bay.

 Key destinations